 If you are an injured railroad worker, you need to consult a personal injury lawyer who understands the special and unique laws that apply to railroad accidents.
 You need attorneys who will aggressively pursue your claim and make sure that everything is done to ensure that you are treated fairly under the law.

 Most people who are injured at work are covered by a state’s workers compensation laws, but this is not the case for railroad workers who are involved in an accident.
 Rather, the injured railroad workers are covered by the laws outlined in the Federal Employers Liability Act (FELA).
 FELA was enacted in in 1908 and it provides injured railroad workers with a unique set of laws that take into account the increased dangers of working on the railroad.
 By ways of example, under FELA the legal burden that an injured railroad worker must carry is different from what is required under traditional negligence laws.

 FELA is complex and regularly changed by Congress.
-As a result, it very important that injured Railroad workers consult a FELA railroad accident attorney to discuss his or her options and understand his or her rights.
+As a result, it’s very important that injured railroad workers consult a FELA railroad accident attorney to discuss his or her options and understand his or her rights.
 The FELA railroad accident lawyers at Sutliff & Stout, PLLC are available anytime to discuss with you legal rights and options free of charge.

 The Way FELA Works